 This is one of the few places that has public bathrooms on the boardwalk.
 Keep that in mind as you pass by it.
 The beach is great, the water is always a bit cold but it’s a clean, enjoyable beach.

 Another point of interest is the carnival games located near the Casino Ballroom.
+Just follow along Hampton Beach boardwalk and you’ll find them.
 They’re expensive to play, but have some decent prizes.

 Food on the ‘Walk